bperlik/blocitoff/README.md

 + Tasks are submitted with description, priority level, and three states (expired,completed or active).
 + User can mark tasks as complete.

-# Starter Application
+## Starter Application
 A starter application for student projects in Bloc's [Frontend Web Development Course](https://www.bloc.io/frontend-development-bootcamp).

 ## Pull Down the Code

-Start by cloning the repository:
+Start by cloning the repositosry:

 ```
 $ git clone https://github.com/Bloc/bloc-frontend-project-starter.git <your-frontend-project-name>